noops888/jfk-files-text/README.md

 ### Data Inconsistencies

 1. **Release Format Variations**
-   - The 2025 release page format differs from previous releases
+   - The release page formats are incosistent
    - No .xlsx file is available for the 2025 release
    - Previous releases have .xlsx files with inconsistent formats